dylanlim-jy/christian-connection-cards/README.md

 You can find the Render site [here](https://christian-connection-cards.onrender.com/).

 ### TODO
-- Add how to play view and check for responsiveness of tabs
-- Add more images to loop from
-- Add stage description
 - Review questions
-- Add checks for /play view to stop it from breaking if no questions have been selected
-- Add attribution (just on Github?) and Github link (next to darkmode?)
 - Add suggest view with a simple form and read up on email services
 - Dynamically render the max number of questions the slider allows
 - Add dark mode toggle on sidebar menu